 The greatest thing about the Duerr’s Marmalade range, besides the actual marmalade, are the jars.
 The are super heavy duty and perfect for re-using around the house.
 Whether to fill again with food or to use for keeping the mounds of dreaded loom bands tidy, we will certainly find a use for them!
-I quite like the idea of reusing them for funky desserts – the jars make for such a fantastic centrepiece around a dinner table and I do like it when food is served in unique ways, such as this Citrus Eton Mess recipe.
+I quite like the idea of reusing them for funky desserts – the jars make for such a fantastic centrepiece around a dinner table and I do like it when food is served in unique ways.
 How would you reuse the Duerr’s jars?

 I was shocked by the selection available in the range, how can there seriously be that many varieties of marmalade?
 There really is something for every taste and I have my eye on the Sunny Lemon Smooth Citrus Conserve, I am a huge fan of anything lemon related!

 There are so many other ways to utilise marmalade, alongside slathering it over hot toast and Mini Me and I found that making Marmalade Cookies was the best way to get started!